Enegnei/AppleVsFBI/AppleVsFBI.md

 Therefore, if the FBI uses this FBiOS, authenticated by Apple's software key, it will be able to run on Farook's phone and the PIN will be broken within 24 hours.

+The definition of a **backdoor** is *something which bypasses normal authentication*.
 What should be highlighted here is that Apple claims not to be able to, or at least not want to, access their customer's data.
 Apple customers have an expectation of **confidentiality** (the first information security principle), even from Apple itself.
 Apple claims it does not position itself as a party with access to encrypted communications on customer phones.
 If this is true, why is there a threat to encryption?

 If the FBI was compelling someone who *was* a party or key-holder to encrypted communications, *then* it would be more accurate to say that they are “breaking encryption” by taking advantage of a social engineering weakness which, at the present time, exists with the majority of encryption use.

-The problem here is that the *encryption is already broken*.
+The problem here is that the 'encryption' *is already broken*.
 Quoting from what a "senior Apple executive" said to **Buzzfeed**, Apple's fear that they are being asked to "[create a sort of master key](https://web.archive.org/web/20160220223312/http://www.buzzfeed.com/johnpaczkowski/apple-terrorists-appleid-passcode-changed-in-government-cust?utm_term=.nvweoJwEO#.igPwBeOq6)" is misleading at best, because Apple is not being asked to *create* a key but rather *use the master key they already possess* in conjunction with a custom iOS that lacks two security features.
-Apple is being pursued because contrary to their proud claims of implimenting 'strong encryption,' they retain the ability to backdoor their products, not only through to allowing the use of PINs but because they are a centralized point of failure in regards to building proprietary firmware & software.
+Apple is being pursued because contrary to their commendable implimentation of 'strong encryption,' they retain the ability to backdoor their products, not only through to allowing the use of PINs but because they are a centralized point of failure in regards to building proprietary firmware & software.

+Taking all of this into consideration:
++ Is Apple being asked to "create" a "backdoor"?
+Unless you consider Apple creating a custom iOS, signed with their special software key, to be outside the bounds of 'normal' in terms of software authentication powers they *already* possessed, the answer is no. Remember that Apple could use this capability at any time, regardless of whether it's compelled or not.
++ Is Apple being told to "break encryption"?
+Again, it depends on how you interpret "breaking."
+The encryption system of the iOS9 itself is not being broken; security features dealing with how authentication is proven are.
+Brute-force attacks are a hack of security vulnerabilities, not an encryption backdoor.

-Taking all of this into consideration, it would be rather more accurate to say the FBI is demanding that Apple *take advantage of a sytem security flaw which already exists.*
+Therefore, it would be rather more accurate to say the FBI is demanding that Apple *take advantage of sytem security flaws which already exist.*

 ## What are the technical & legal concerns involved?
 #### Technical Concerns